-A. Spectral RIA results
+A. Spectral RIA Results

-Fig. 4 reports the spectral RIA acquired on the Vascade OF after a 4.2 kGy TID (dose rate being 14 Gy/s) and after 10 minutes from the irradiation end.
-The UV-visible part of the RIA spectrum, which has been less characterized in literature [21], is composed by a more stable band centered at 620 nm and at least one large OA band peaking in the UV below 350 nm.
-From Fig. 4a, we can see that the bands in this spectral range recover less than the IR part.
-Indeed, after 10 minutes of recovery the shape of the band at 620 nm is still recognizable, and its peak amplitude changed from 3.7 dB/m to 3 dB/m.
-For the band in the UV it is difficult to describe any behavior, as what is observable in our results is only an absorption tail resulting from absorption bands peaking outside of our investigated spectral range.
-The IR-RIA is composed of a wide radiation induced OA band strongly affecting the 2nd and 3rd telecommunication windows (1.31 and 1.55 μm).
-The large band has a peak at 1310 nm, where it reaches an RIA value of 12 dB/m after 4.2 kGy, which almost completely recovers after only 10 minutes from the irradiation end at room temperature, down to 1.8 dB/m.
-Indeed, after irradiation the OA band in the IR quickly returns to a lower permanent level, following a quick recovery kinetics as shown in the inset of Fig. 4a.
-For comparison, a P-doped fiber at 1550 nm has a RIA-dose sensitivity of about 4 dB/(km Gy) up to ~500 Gy and then it shows a monotonic sublinear behavior at higher doses.
-Around 2 kGy, the RIA is 7 dB/m [23].
-One of the peculiarities of a P-doped OF is the very low recovery, which make it a very capable dosimeter [24].
-The peculiarity of the OA bands composing the IR-RIA is that they first very quickly grow before having a less rapid increase (and in some cases a decrease) after a TID of a few kGy (as visible in the inset of Fig. 4a).
-This very specific behavior justifies the interest in expanding the study on a pre-irradiated OF at higher doses that could exhibit a simpler dose dependence.
+Fig. 4 reports the spectral RIA acquired on the Vascade OF after a 4.2-kGy TID (dose rate being 14 Gy/s) and after 10 min from the irradiation end.
+The UV-VIS part of the RIA spectrum, which has been less characterized in [21], is composed by a more stable band centered at 620 nm and at least one large OA band peaking in the UV below 350 nm.
+From Fig. 4(a), we can see that the bands in this spectral range recover less than the IR part.
+Indeed, after 10 min of recovery, the shape of the band at 620 nm is still recognizable, and its peak amplitude changed from 3.7 to 3 dB/m.
+For the band in the UV, it is difficult to describe any behavior, as what is observable in our results is only an absorption

 Fig. 4.
-Spectral X-ray RIA of the Vascade EX1000 OF before (a) and after (b) it was preirradiated at 1 MGy.
-The black curve reports the spectral RIA measured after 5 minutes irradiation at 14 Gy/s, at a TID of 4.2 kGy.
+Spectral X-ray RIA of the Vascade EX1000 OF (a) before and (b) after it was preirradiated at 1 MGy.
+The black curve reports the spectral RIA measured after 5-min irradiation at 14 Gy/s, at a TID of 4.2 kGy.
 The red curve shows the spectral RIA measured 10 min after irradiation.
-The inset reports the RIA growth kinetic at 1310 nm for a 5 min irradiation at 14 Gy/s, followed by a recovery phase at room temperature.
+The inset reports the RIA growth kinetic at 1310 nm for a 5-min irradiation at 14 Gy/s, followed by a recovery phase at room temperature.
 The dashed line indicates the irradiation end.